polybuildr/petroglyph/README.md

 ## Setting up a blog

-1. Create a new directory for your blog
+1. Create a new directory for your blog.

   ```bash
   $ mkdir awesomeblog
   ```